Fair car insurance in Arizona

 What is the average cost of car insurance in Arizona?

 The average Arizona driver pays $1,557 per year for their auto policy, but many drivers pay a lot more.
 Bad drivers often drive up prices for good drivers.
-Root doesn’t insure bad drivers, so Root customers save up to 52% on average—all while enjoying fair and simple car insurance.
+Root doesn’t insure bad drivers, so Root customers could save $900 a year—all while enjoying fair and simple car insurance.